MAPinedoJr/MAPinedoJr/README.md

 # Hello, I'm Marco A. Pinedo Jr
 <a href="https://linkedin.com/in/marco-antonio-pinedo-jr"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a dedicated student with a profound interest in technology and devoted to continue learning and solving complex problems.
+Dedicated student with a profound interest in technology and devoted to continue learning and solving complex problems.

-## Objective

-My journey in technology has led me to develop a passion for IT and Cybersecurity, and I am now eager to break into these fields, willing to take on any oppurtunity to contribute and grow.

 ## Skills